AmanYdv20/Connectify/README.md

 # Connectify
-A project for better communication for better communication between collage students.
+A project for better communication between college students.